Getting around Nepal

 Taxis drivers are ubiquitous.
 Fares are cheap by Western standards, but do negotiate a price before entering the cab.
 Tipping is appreciated but not expected.

-Bicycles and motorcycles can be hired in larger towns and cities.
-You’ll need an international driver’s license to rent a motorbike, but some vendors turn a blind eye if you don’t have one.
+You can hire bicycles and motorcycles in larger towns and cities.
+You need an international driving licence to rent a motorbike, but some vendors turn a blind eye if you don’t have one.
 Helmets and facemasks are advised.
 Check the horn works too – you may need it.

 Tourist buses provide transport to destinations throughout the country.
 They tend to be better equipped, more comfortable and safer than local buses.
 They also make stops on long journeys for lunch and tea.
-Tickets can be booked through hotels and tour operators.
+You can book tickets through hotels and tour operators.

 Local buses are cheaper, but tend to be packed and poorly maintained.
 Conductors collect tickets onboard.